Azure/Microsoft-TDSP/Docs/roles-tasks.md

 We provide detailed guidances using Visual Studio Team Services (VSTS) in the tutorials as our code-hosting platform and agile planning tool to manage team tasks, control access, and manage the repositories.
 You will be able to use this information to implement TDSP on your own code-hosting and agile planning tool.

+## Structures of data science groups and teams
+Data science functions in enterprises may often be organized in the following hierarchy:
+1. Data science Group/s
+	2. Data science team/s within group/s
+In such a structure there will are group and team leads.
+Typically, a data science project is done by a data science team, which may be composed of project managers (for project management and governance tasks) and data scientists or engineers (individual contributors / tecnhical personnel) who will execute the data science and data engineering parts of the project.
+Prior to execution, the setup and governance is done by the group, team or project managers.

 ## Definition of four TDSP roles

-We have specified four distinct roles for our team personnel:
+With the above assumption, we have specified four distinct roles for our team personnel:

 1. ***Group Manager***.
 Group Manager is the manager of the entire data science unit in an enterprise.
 A data science unit might have multiple teams, each of which is working on multiple data science projects in distinct business verticals.
 A Group Manager might delegate their tasks to a surrogate, but the tasks associated with the role do not change.